(see Pulmonary Langerhans Cell Histiocytosis.)

 Symptoms and Signs

 Symptoms and signs vary considerably depending on which organs are infiltrated.
-The syndromes are described by their historical designations, but few patients present with classic manifestations, and other than eosinophilic granuloma, these designations are no longer used.
+Here, the syndromes are described by their historical designations, but few patients present with classic manifestations, and other than eosinophilic granuloma, these designations are no longer used.

 Solitary or multifocal eosinophilic granuloma (60 to 80% of LCH cases) occurs predominantly in older children and young adults, usually by age 30; incidence peaks between ages 5 and 10 yr.
 Lesions most frequently involve bones, often with pain, the inability to bear weight, or both and with overlying tender (sometimes warm) swelling.

 This syndrome (15 to 40% of LCH cases) occurs in children aged 2 to 5 yr and in some older children and adults.
-This systemic disorder classically involves the flat bones of the skull, ribs, pelvis, scapula, or a combination.
+Classic findings in this systemic disorder include involvement of the flat bones of the skull, ribs, pelvis, scapula, or a combination.
 Long bones and lumbosacral vertebrae are less frequently involved; the wrists, hands, knees, feet, and cervical vertebrae are rarely involved.
-In classic cases, patients have exophthalmos caused by orbital tumor mass.
+In classic cases, patients have proptosis caused by orbital tumor mass.
 Rarely, vision loss or strabismus is caused by optic nerve or orbital muscle involvement.
 Tooth loss caused by apical and gingival infiltration is common in older patients.

 This syndrome (10% of LCH cases), a systemic disorder, is the most severe form of LCH.
 Typically, a child < 2 yr presents with a scaly seborrheic, eczematoid, sometimes purpuric rash involving the scalp, ear canals, abdomen, and intertriginous areas of the neck and face.
 Denuded skin may facilitate microbial invasion, leading to sepsis.
 Frequently, there is ear drainage, lymphadenopathy, hepatosplenomegaly, and, in severe cases, hepatic dysfunction with hypoproteinemia and diminished synthesis of clotting factors.
 Anorexia, irritability, failure to thrive, and pulmonary manifestations (eg, cough, tachypnea, pneumothorax) may also occur.
 Significant anemia and sometimes neutropenia occur; thrombocytopenia is of grave prognostic significance.
 Parents frequently report precocious eruption of teeth, when in fact the gums are receding to expose immature dentition.
 Patients may appear abused or neglected.